arinzejustin/highlight/README.md

 ## 📖 Key Features

 ### ⚡ Instant Definitions
-Get word meanings instantly through a popup triggered on text highlight — no clicks, no context switching.
+Get word meanings instantly through a popup triggered on text highlight, no clicks, no context switching.

 ### ⭐ Save & Review Vocabulary
 Bookmark words you want to remember.
 Each saved word includes: